diazenheim/MatchGame/README.md

      * `Round3Fragment.kt` - Third round fragment
      * `MultiplayerFragment.kt` - Multiplayer fragment
      * `HomeFragment.kt` - Home fragment
-     * `YouLoseFragment`, `YouWinFragment`, `Player1WinFragment`, `Player2WinFragment`, `AboutFragment`, `DialogFragment`, `InfoFragment` - display fragments
+     * `YouLoseFragment.kt`, `YouWinFragment.kt`, `Player1WinFragment.kt`, `Player2WinFragment.kt`, `AboutFragment.kt`, `DialogFragment.kt`, `InfoFragment.kt` - Display fragments
 * `logic/`
-    * `IGameLogic` - Game logic interface, contains common methods definition
+    * `IGameLogic.kt` - Game logic interface, contains common methods definition
     * `SingleGameLogic.kt` - Game logic for single player mode
     * `MultiplayerGameLogic.kt` - Game logic for multiplayer mode
 * `models/`
     * `MemoryCard.kt` - Represents a single card in the memory game, holding its state and identifier
 * `adapter/`
-    * `CardAdapter` - Manages the logic for displaying the cards in the RecyclerView
+    * `CardAdapter.kt` - Manages the logic for displaying the cards in the RecyclerView
 * `telemetry/`
-    * `DataCollector` - Manages and sends data to the Firebase console for the telemetry part of the project
+    * `DataCollector.kt` - Manages and sends data to the Firebase console for the telemetry part of the project
-* `MainActivity.kt` - `MainActivity.kt` - The main activity that serves as the entry point of the application
+* `MainActivity.kt` - The main activity that serves as the entry point of the application

 ## Contact
 1. diana.plosnita@studenti.unipd.it